Defenses to DUI Charges

 Our attorneys at Joslyn Law Firm are highly experienced in defending criminal traffic offenses and will use their extensive legal understanding to develop a strong defense.
 We use a proactive approach that assertively seeks out every relevant factor of your case while continually honing your overall defense strategy.

 To schedule a free and confidential consultation, call (513) 339-6289 or send an online message today.
 Joslyn Law Firm takes pride in its quick response time, so you will be well taken care of right away.
-We are proud to continue our mission of defending the futures of anyone charged drunk driving throughout Central Ohio, including the cities of Dublin, Westerville, Reynoldsburg, Gahanna, Hilliard, Circleville, Delaware, Newark and Lancaster, among many others.
+We are proud to continue our mission of defending the futures of anyone charged drunk driving throughout Central Ohio, including the cities of Hamilton, Middletown, Norwood, Blue Ash, Forest Park, Fairfield, Butler, Mason and Oxford, among many others.

 Information on Ohio's DUI Laws and Potential Defenses